hypre-space/hypredrive/docs/usrman-src/input_structure.rst

 configuration.
 Available options for the preconditioner type are:

 - ``amg`` - algebraic multigrid (BoomerAMG).
+- ``jacobi`` - one Jacobi sweep.
+- ``gauss-seidel`` - one forward hybrid Gauss-Seidel sweep.
 - ``ilu``: incomplete LU factorization.
 - ``fsai``: factorized sparse approximate inverse.
 - ``mgr``: multigrid reduction.
 - ``ams``: auxiliary-space Maxwell solver (for H(curl) / edge-element problems).
 - ``ads``: auxiliary-space divergence solver (for H(div) / face-element problems).

-The preconditioner type must be entered as a key in a new indentation level under ``preconditioner``.
+The configurable preconditioner types may be entered as a key in a new indentation level under ``preconditioner``.
+The fixed ``jacobi`` and ``gauss-seidel`` convenience types use the scalar forms ``preconditioner: jacobi`` and ``preconditioner: gauss-seidel``.
+Internally, both limit BoomerAMG to one level and configure a V(1,0) cycle; BoomerAMG's global relaxation type is also set because its single-level execution path does not use the cycle-specific relaxation type.

 Preconditioner presets
 ~~~~~~~~~~~~~~~~~~~~~~